 In addition to the above, work there is also work funded by the SSDA for the whole of Skills for Care & Development.
-This includes two web-based projects, one of which is the, Career Pathways project aimed at existing members of the workforce to help them look at options to develop their career within the sector.
+This includes two web-based projects, one of which is the, Career

+Pathways project aimed at existing members of the workforce to help them look at options to develop their career within the sector.
 The other is a web-site aimed at people who may be interested in working in the sector but who don't currently and is therefore an aid to recruitment.
-Both of these projects are due for completion by March 2008.
+Both of these projects are due for completion around March 2008.

-5.3.5 Development of National Occupational Standards
+5.3.6 Development of National Occupational Standards

 This has been an area of activity for the SSSC since it came into being in 2001.
 Current work in this area includes credit rating and levelling of the NOS in Leadership and Management for Care Services.
 The purpose is to locate these NOS within the SCQF and the estimated completion is by end 2007.
 New NOS for people working in the sensory impairment field are also being developed and also for contracting and commissioning.
+In addition an incremental review of the Health and Social Care NOS and the Children's Care, Learning and development NOS will take place during 2008/09.

-5.3.6 Development and Implementation of the SCQF
+5.3.7 Development and Implementation of the SCQF